Authored by the expert who managed and guided the team behind the South Africa Property Pack

 What's the vacancy rate for rentals in South Africa as of 2026?

-As of January 2026, the national residential vacancy rate in South Africa is estimated at around 5%, which means the rental market remains relatively tight.
+As of 2026, the estimated national vacancy rate for rental properties in South Africa is about 5.5%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in South Africa.